 - chronic liver disease, such as hepatitis

-- chronic neurological conditions, such as Parkinsons disease, motor neurone disease, multiple sclerosis (MS), a learning disability or cerebral palsy
+- chronic neurological conditions, such as Parkinson’s disease, motor neurone disease, multiple sclerosis (MS) or cerebral palsy

-- a weakened immune system as a result of conditions such as HIV and AIDS, or medicines such as steroid tablets or chemotherapy
+- a weakened immune system as the result of certain conditions or medicines they are taking (such as steroid tablets)

-- being seriously overweight (BMI of 40 or more)
+- being seriously overweight (a body mass index (BMI) of 40 or above)

 People who are clinically vulnerable should be especially careful to follow the rules and minimise their contact with others.
 They should continue to wash their hands carefully and more frequently than usual, and maintain thorough cleaning of frequently touched areas in their home and/or workspace.

 Shielding is a measure to protect clinically extremely vulnerable people by minimising interaction between those who are extremely vulnerable and others.

 This means that those who are extremely vulnerable should not leave their homes, and within their homes should minimise all non-essential contact with other members of their household.
 This is to protect those who are at very high risk of severe illness from coronavirus (COVID-19) from coming into contact with the virus.

 Read the Government’s Easy Read on shielding